clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    constraint is a `{:op :keys ..}` map spec passes it through verbatim, so wrappers propagate required keys from config specs.
-Map-shaped constraints have no intersection, mixed with others they are parked in `{:op :and :specs ..}` for the linters phase, where unresolvable members contribute nothing.
+Map-shaped constraints have no intersection, mixed with others they are parked in `{:op :and :specs ..}` and resolved when the cache is synced, where unresolvable members contribute nothing.
 4. A conditionally guarded usage proves nothing: a usage inside a conditional branch
    (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`,